Health Office

 Please review the following information as guidelines for attending school:

-- Fever and/or Flu - If your student has been diagnosed with influenza, the health office needs to know.
+- Fever and/or Flu - If your student has been diagnosed with influenza or has a fever, the health office needs to know.
 Keep your student home until the student is fever free for 24 hours without the use of fever reducing medication.

 - Vomiting and/or Diarrhea - Keep your student home until the student has a resolution of symptoms for 24 hours.